 According to Lightspeed Research, 62% of consumers surveyed said they would change their mind after reading 1-3 negative reviews.
 However, negative reviews are inevitable in the travel and hospitality industry.
 You can't please everyone all the time.
 You need a strategy for responding to negative reviews on Tripadvisor and other travel review sites.

-If a positive outcome can be reached privately, encourage the individual to update his or her review with the resolution and maybe even update the original rating.
-If the individual posting the review cannot be reached or is not amenable to any reasonable resolution a public response is necessary.
+If a positive outcome can be reached privately, encourage the individual to update their review with the resolution and update the original rating.
+A public response is necessary if the individual posting the review cannot be contacted or is not amenable to any reasonable solution.

 Fake reviews are a problem in every industry.
 At the risk of sharing insight that will probably be used by some unscrupulous PR or travel companies intent on gaming the system, here are a few ways to tell if a hotel review is legitimate: